samyarsadat/Micro-ROS-RP2350/pico_fw_ws/README.md

 <br>

 ## Note On Using Debug Probes
-If you're using a debug probe (such as the Raspberry Pi Debug Probe), make sure to create a file named `60-openocd.rules` in `/etc/udev/rules.d` on the host machine (not the devcontainer) and copy the contents of `https://github.com/raspberrypi/openocd/blob/rp2040-v0.12.0/contrib/60-openocd.rules` into it.
+If you're using a debug probe (such as the Raspberry Pi Debug Probe), make sure to create a file named `60-openocd.rules` in `/etc/udev/rules.d` on the host machine (not the devcontainer) and copy the contents of [this file](https://github.com/raspberrypi/openocd/blob/sdk-2.0.0/contrib/60-openocd.rules) into it.
 This is so that the probe can be accessed witout having to use `sudo`, which is needed when using the Cortex-Debug extension in VSCode.

 Run `udevadm control --reload` (again, on the host machine) to make sure that the new rules take effect.